Lingfar/PokemonTournament/README.md

-# PokemonTournamentConsole
+# PokemonTournament
-Pokemon Tournament in Console using C#
+Pokemon Tournament in Console / WPF using C#